Iekhau

 Iekhau or Ekhao is a village of the Panso taluka, Noklak district in the Indian state of Nagaland.
 The language most widely spoken is Patsho Khiamniungan, that of the Patsho people there.

+Politics

+Iekhau village falls under the Noklak District administration, which was carved out of Patsho district in 2014.
+The village is part of the Thonoknyu Assembly constituency (number 60) in the Nagaland Legislative Assembly.